 By registration; open to all presidents serving in ATS schools "embedded" in colleges, universities, or other institutions.
 This optional seminar will address a variety of topics distinctive to these schools and give participants the opportunity to share wisdom and insights about their particular circumstances.
 It is designed to precede the Presidential Leadership Intensive Conference.

-By registration; open to all ATS presidents.
-This annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
+By registration.
+Open to all ATS presidents, this annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
 Conference sessions cover topics featured in the Handbook for Seminary Presidents, with most topics covered at least once during the course of a three-year curriculum rotation.
-The Seminar for New Presidents in ATS Institutions is a prerequisite for attendance at this conference.
+The optional preconference, Seminar for Presidents of Embedded Schools, immediately precedes this event.

 By registration.
 This conference provides a collegial network for support and information sharing for recruitment officers, admissions directors, financial aid officers, registrars, deans of students, housing staff, and career services staff.
 Practical how-to workshops, complemented by broader presentations common to those who work with students, will be the focus.
-This year's theme is New Models for New Times: Managing Educational Policy Change in Student Personnel.
+This year's theme is Creating Holistic and Seamless Learning Environments in Student Affairs.